kuldeep-singh111/Calculator-/README.md

 # Calculator-
-It is used to best calculator  make!
+It used to make best calculator!